nDriaDev/react-tools/apps/react-tools-demo/src/markdown/isAsync.md

 # isAsync
 It detects if a function is asynchronous.
+[See demo](https://nDriaDev.io/react-tools/#/utils/isAsync)

 ## API